jdetch/wdi_9_angular_demo_routes/README.md

 ```

-* This app will need the ngRoute module.
-So we define the app's dependency
+* This app will _depend on_ the ngRoute module.
+So we define the app's dependencies in the Array that is the second argument.
 	``var app = angular.module('customersApp', ['ngRoute']);``

-* The $routeProvider module is injected into the config. _(dependency injection)_
+* The $routeProvider module is injected into the app's config. _(dependency injection)_
 	`` app.config(function($routeProvider){ ``

 * Inside the config function we define two routes.